 Odd things can happen, and I know of someone who recovered from CFS after having a ‘flu’ jab.
 Some hospitals have reported limited success with Vitamin C, and you need not worry about overdosing with this, because your body simply throws away the excess.
 I felt that I was noticeably better when I began drinking cranberry juice daily, but you should avoid the diluted sugary versions.
-Some people make great claims for liquorice or cinnamon, but apparently, some new patients are trying adrenalin pills, and almost getting high on them.
+Some people make great claims for liquorice or cinnamon, or the B vitamins, but apparently, some new patients are trying adrenalin pills, and almost getting high on them.

 Chronic fatigue is on the increase, hundreds of new cases are reported each year in East Anglia alone, it has been estimated that there are now over a quarter of a million sufferers in the UK, and the cost to the nation was placed at a hundred million pounds in 2010.
 Like obesity and aggression, it seems to be a symptom of junk food, additives, and modern living, so basically, just avoid anything that is strongly flavoured until you are WELL!
 If you can’t cope without snacks, use tasteless, boring things like rice-cakes, carrot sticks are tastier.
 Also, use foods that have only one obvious ingredient: a piece of plain chicken probably has only chicken in it, whereas a sausage can have all sorts of strange additives.
 A banana is what it says it is, but a “banana-flavoured” snack is anyone’s guess.

 In the end, you have to remember where it all started: Chronic Fatigue Syndrome produces chemical effects in the brain that are similar to those of stress.
 Add real stress to this, and you will MULTIPLY the effect.